© Morzine TO | vtl photo

 Cheesemaking tours

 If you fancy a free, educational activity, why not try a lesson in cheesemaking at the central Morzine cheese shop?
-La Fruitiere L’Alpage (which is close to La Ferme de la Fruitiere restaurant) offers free tours of its cheese cellar on Wednesdays and Thursdays at 09:00.
+La Fruitiere L’Alpage (which is close to La Ferme de la Fruitiere restaurant) offers free tours of its cheese cellar on Wednesdays at 09:00.
 You’ll learn about how all the popular Savoyard cheeses are made, whilst also tasting a few.

 Museums

 A visit to a museum is a great idea on a bad weather day or for those in the group who don't ski.
 In Les Gets, at the Mechanical Music Museum, you'll learn about the history and development of this kind of music.
-The slate workshop and mines in Morzine can also be visited – local master Franck Buet will explain the origins of this 100-year-old trade in Morzine and how the stone is crafted.
+The slate workshop and mines in Morzine can also be visited – local master Franck Buet will explain the origins of this 100 year old trade in Morzine and how the stone is crafted.

 Cycling and mountain biking in Morzine